Ericsson/codechecker/docs/web/user_guide.md

 CodeChecker server can use PostgreSQL or SQLite databases to store the analysis results.
-SQlite is only recommended high volume production usage, only for small test installations.
+SQLite is not recommended for high volume production usage, only for small test installations.